 All five species of sea turtles are adversely affected by the Gulf reef fish fishery.
-Incidental captures are relatively infrequent, but occur in all commercial and recreational hook-and-line and longline components of the reef fish fishery.
-Captured sea turtles can be released alive or can be found dead upon retrieval of the gear as a result of forced submergence.
-Sea turtles released alive may later succumb to injuries sustained at the time of capture or from exacerbated trauma from fishing hooks or lines that were ingested, entangled, or otherwise still attached when they were released.
+Incidental captures are- infrequent, but occur in all commercial and recreational hook-and-line and longline components of the reef fish fishery.
+Observer data indicate that the bottom longline component of the fishery interacts solely with loggerhead sea turtles.
+Captured loggerhead sea turtles can be released alive or can be found dead upon retrieval of bottom longline gear as a result of forced submergence.
+Sea turtles caught during other reef fish fishing with other gears are believed to all be released alive due to shorter gear soak.
+All sea turtles released alive may later succumb to injuries sustained at the time of capture or from exacerbated trauma from fishing hooks or lines that were ingested, entangled, or otherwise still attached when they were released.
 Sea turtle release gear and handling protocols are required in the commercial and for-hire reef fish fisheries to minimize post-release mortality.